 We enjoy lamb cooked to a perfect medium-rare.
 For the record, I think rack of lamb is one of the easiest cuts of meat to cook without using a thermometer to check it's temperature just by making sure the oven is properly preheated and cooking according to the times in the recipe below.

-But you certainly can use a digital meat thermometer to gauge where your lamb is a temperature scale to determine doneness.
+But you certainly can use a digital meat thermometer (affiliate link) to gauge where your lamb is a temperature scale to determine doneness.

 For those who may want their lamb cooked to a different degree of doneness than medium-rare, here is a temperature chart that you will hopefully find helpful:

 - Rare: 120-130 degrees F (very red inside still)

 - Medium-Rare: 130-140 degrees F (bright pink inside)

 - Medium: 140-145 degrees F (light pink inside)

 - Medium-Well: 145-150 degrees F (barely any pink left)